airbytehq/airbyte/docs/integrations/sources/salesforce.md

 - If the stream has the queryable property set to true.
 Airbyte can fetch only queryable streams via the API.
 If you don’t see your object available via Airbyte, check if it is API-accessible to the Salesforce user you authenticated with.

+:::note BULK API Limitations

-**Note:** [BULK API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_intro.htm) cannot be used to receive data from the following streams due to Salesforce API limitations.
+[BULK API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/asynch_api_intro.htm) cannot be used to receive data from the following streams due to Salesforce API limitations.
 The Salesforce connector syncs them using the REST API which will occasionally cost more of your API quota:

 - AcceptedEventRelation
 - Attachment